containerbook/containerbook/en/chapters/introduction/index.rst

 The book will try to be as pedagogical as possible basing a lot of the learning on examples interwoven with theoretical information.
-Some of the technical underpinnings such as the kernel API's are constantly under development so there may be issues running everything.
+Some of the technical underpinnings such as the kernel APIs are constantly under development so there may be issues running everything.
 Whenever we are aware of an API that is unstable or may be up for revision we will try to indicate this, alternatively if possible we will show how to perform a given task before and